 \section{Index Comparability and Metrics}

+To facilitate the interpretation and comparison of results reported in the literature review, this section provides an overview of the most commonly used performance metrics for evaluating multispectral indices and related methods.
+The aim is to establish a common reference framework that supports a consistent and informed understanding of the metrics employed across different studies.

-To effectively compare solutions, it is essential to evaluate their performance relative to one another.
-Studies may employ various methods to assess performance, often influenced by the chosen methodology or the author's preferences.
+Studies in the existing literature employ various metrics to assess performance, often influenced by the chosen methodology or the author's preferences.
 One commonly used metric is \textit{accuracy}, which measures how closely a result aligns with the true or expected value.
 Higher accuracy indicates more correct and reliable predictions, measurements, or outcomes.
 Accuracy is typically expressed as a percentage, with 100\% indicating that the method perfectly describes or predicts the outcomes without any errors or discrepancies.
 Another important metric is \textit{sensitivity}, which evaluates how variations in a particular variable or condition influence the outcome.
 Sensitivity is crucial for assessing a method's robustness and reliability under varying circumstances.
-In statistical contexts, accuracy and sensitivity are commonly defined using the following formulas:
+In statistical contexts, accuracy and sensitivity are commonly defined using Equations~\ref{eq:accu},~\ref{eq:sens}:

 where \textit{TP} denotes true positives, \textit{TN} refers to true negatives, \textit{FP} represents false positives, and \textit{FN} corresponds to false negatives.
 For example, in the context of pixel-wise image analysis, these metrics could evaluate the classification of individual pixels.
 A \textit{TP} occurs when a pixel that genuinely belongs to the target class is correctly identified.
 A \textit{TN} is when a pixel that does not belong to the target class is accurately classified as non-target.
 A \textit{FP} arises when a pixel that does not belong to the target class is incorrectly classified as part of it, leading to over-detection or false alarms.
 Conversely, a \textit{FN} occurs when a pixel that belongs to the target class is misclassified as non-target, resulting in an omission or missed detection.